schromya/CueTune/README.md

 Now plug in the ESP32 to your computer and click on the new port that is added under "Select Board" on the top bar.
 A window with “Select Other Board and Port” should pop up.
 Under boards, filter and select “ESP32-WROOOM-DA Module”.
 Then click okay.

-Go to library (book symbol on left bar) and search for "MFRC522" and install "MFRC522 by GithubCommunity".
+Go to library (book symbol on left bar) and search for and install the following libraries:
+* MFRC522 by GithubCommunity

 ## 4. Running
-To run this code, make sure the ESP32 is connected open this repo in the Arduino IDE and press Verify (the check) and Upload (the arrow)
+To run this code, make sure the ESP32 is connected open this repo in the Arduino IDE and press Verify (the check) and Upload (the arrow).

+Once the upload is complete, you can connect the ESP32 webserver by using another device (smartphone, computer, etc) to connect to the "CueTune" network.
+The password is "password" (I know, very secure :P).
+Once that device is connected, use a webrowser to navigate to 192.168.1.2 where you can access the simple website called "Cue Tune".

 ## Troubleshooting